 Trees With Thorns

 Hawthorn trees have a reputation for possessing sharp thorns on their branches.
-Species such as the Ontario hawthorn feature horizontal limbs armed with 2-inch spines.
+Species such as the scarlet hawthorn (Crataegus coccinea, USDA zones 4-7) feature horizontal limbs armed with 2-inch spines.
 Pruning these trees becomes difficult due to the thorns, but hawthorns offer spring flowers and excellent fall color as a rule, making them worth the effort.

 Thorny Perennial Plants

-Thorns are present on perennials such as the globe thistle, prickly pear and sea holly.
-Sea holly has spiny flowers shaped like eggs.
+Thistles (Cirsium spp.), are annual or perennial plants with spiny leaves.
+Some have flowers that resemble those of snapdragons.
+Thorns are present on perennials such as the prickly pear (Opuntia spp.) and sea holly (Eryngium planum, zones 5-9).
+Sea holly has spiny bracts shaped like eggs that surround the flowers.
 They're purple-blue and bloom all summer.
-The asparagus fern is not a true fern but this perennial has evergreen foliage and small thorns.
+The asparagus fern (Asparagus densiflorus, zones 9-11) is not a true fern but this perennial has evergreen foliage and small thorns.